mys328/ckeditor-dev/tests/core/editable/manual/focus.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea

-Use buttons to focus each editors.
+Use buttons to focus editors, blur editor before focusing again with next button.

 ## Expected

-Page doesn't scroll.

-## Unexpected

-Page scrolls to the editor.
+Button should do exactly what it says.